 A Bit About Using Pocket Holes for Table Tops…

 If you are very familiar with me, you would know that I am a BIG fan of the Kreg Pocket Hole Jigs.
-So, you may be wondering why I am using glue for the construction of this table top instead of the pocket hole jigs.
-Well, let me explain for anyone that is new to furniture construction.
+So, you may be wondering why I am using glue for the construction of this tabletop instead of the pocket hole jigs.
+Well, let me explain to anyone that is new to furniture construction.

 Additionally, in any top this large, I like to build to allow for natural movement.
 It needs to be able to expand and contract, and pocket hole screws will restrict that to some degree.
 But other than that, I am still a big Kreg fan.

 - (6) 6″x6′ cedar lumber.
 (I spent about 30 minutes digging through the wood at the store looking for the perfect pieces.
 You want to find wood that is straight, unbowed, and relatively knot-free).

 - Titebond Premium wood glue

 - (4) pieces of 1″x2″ strips cut to 28″ long

 - 4 in 1 Wood filler (wood putty can be used instead)

 - (4) Bar clamps or other types of clamps

 - (2) pieces of 2×4 (to use as caul clamp – more about this below)